syseleven/docker-jsonnet-builder/README.md

 two/two.jsonnet
 ```

-If `one` requires `two`, you can use the command
+If `one` requires `two`, you can use the command to build and pass the '-S' flag

 ```
-docker run --rm -it -v $(pwd):/src -e BASEDIR=one/ syseleven/jsonnet-builder '-S "one.jsonnet"'
+docker run --rm -it -v $(pwd):/src -e BASEDIR=one/ syseleven/jsonnet-builder -S one.jsonnet
 ```

 All entrypoint commands (jb and jsonnet) will be relative to `/src/${BASEDIR}`